4.152 Student Affairs & Enrollment Management

 All articles of the Texas Motor Vehicle Laws and the Uniform Traffic Code, in addition to regulations promulgated by the university, shall be applicable on all properties under the control and jurisdiction of Midwestern State University open to vehicular traffic.

-- a.
-Any violation of the state traffic laws or of university traffic and vehicle regulations will constitute a misdemeanor punishable by a fine of not more than two hundred dollars ($200.00) in any Justice of the Peace Court in Wichita County, Texas, or the Municipal Court of the City of Wichita Falls, Texas.
+- Any violation of the state traffic laws or of university traffic and vehicle regulations will constitute a misdemeanor punishable by a fine of not more than two hundred dollars ($200.00), unless otherwise stated in applicable traffic law, in any Justice of the Peace Court in Wichita County, Texas, or the Municipal Court of the City of Wichita Falls, Texas.

-- All students, faculty, staff, and employees of the university who operate a motor vehicle on the campus must register the vehicle on campus and obtain a university registration decal or hang tag before such persons are allowed to park their vehicle on university property.
-Parking lots # 6 North, 8, 13, 16, 18, 19, 21 and parking spaces on Louis J. Rodriguez Drive in front of Sunwatcher Village Apartments shall be reserved for MSU residents only.
+- All students, faculty, staff, and employees of the university who park a motor vehicle on the campus must register the vehicle on campus and obtain a university registration decal or hang tag before such persons are allowed to park their vehicle on university property.
+Parking lots # 6 North, 8, 9, 13, 16, 18, 19, 21, 22, and parking spaces on Louis J. Rodriguez Drive in front of Sunwatcher Village Apartments shall be reserved for MSU residents only.
 Residents shall obtain a university resident decal that MUST be placed on the vehicle.
 All registration decals may be obtained from the University Police Department.
-Parking for Commuter students is available in the Parking Lots 1 South, 2, 4, 6 South, 7 North, 9, 10,15, Council Drive, Comanche Drive, Louis J. Rodriguez Drive in front of West Campus Annex, Nocona Trail, Taft Blvd., and Wigwam Trail.
+Parking for Commuter students is available in the Parking Lots 1 South, 2, 4, 6 South, 7 North, 9, 10, 13, Council Drive, Comanche Trail, Louis J. Rodriguez Drive in front of West Campus Annex, Nocona Trail, Taft Blvd., and Wigwam Trail.

-- A motor vehicle registration fee of fifty dollars ($50) per year will be assessed to students enrolled for college credit hours who wish to operate a motor vehicle on the university campus.
+- A motor vehicle registration fee of seventy dollars ($70) per year will be assessed to students enrolled for college credit hours who wish to park a motor vehicle on the university campus.
 The Administrative Council may assess a reasonable fee of a lesser amount for certain programs, non-credit courses, or off-campus extension type programs.
+Students graduating in December are eligible for a partial refund of the motor vehicle registration fee in accordance with Police Department rules and regulations.

-- A motor vehicle registration fee of twenty-five dollars ($25) will be assessed those students operating a motor vehicle on the university campus who enroll for either one or both summer sessions provided they have not previously registered the vehicle during that academic year.
+- A motor vehicle registration fee of thirty-five dollars ($35) will be assessed those students parking a motor vehicle on the university campus who enroll for either one or both summer sessions provided they have not previously registered the vehicle during that academic year.
 The vehicle registration permit will be valid for the remainder of the school year, expiring on August 31.

 - A motor vehicle registration fee of twenty-five dollars ($25) will be assessed to those students who are not enrolled for summer classes, but are on campus as student workers and are not benefit eligible.
 This fee will be applicable for either/or both summer semesters.
 This applies to students who have not previously registered a vehicle during the academic year.